drb1992/LogitechWheelPlugin/README.md

 # LogitechWheelPlugin
+NOTE: This branch is for UE4.20 and older builds

 A plugin for UE4 that allows you to use a number of Logitech steering wheels and joysticks as an input device.

 Supported Devices